CAREEMER/CAREEMER/README.md

 - 👋 Hi, I’m Rashid Mingazov
 - 👀 I’m interested in general computer science, developing backends
 - 🌱 I’m currently learning Typescript, Node.js
-- 📫 How to reach me rdmingazov@gmail.com
+- 📫 How to reach me my@rdmingazov.ru

 <!---
 CAREEMER/CAREEMER is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.